-LIGHTING FIXTURES - HEATING AND COOLING CONTROLS - GAS AND ELECTRIC WATER HEATER SALES cial stages of illness or infection are over.

-coldest winter weather.
+LIGHTING FIXTURES - HEATING AND COOLING CONTROLS - GAS AND ELECTRIC WATER HEATER SALES coldest winter weather.
 Set out should be cut back after flowercontainer grown plants now also, ing is over.
-Even the green fo-For the most part, the flow- liage of iris and day lilies may be reduced to 3 or 4 inches in height.
+Even the green fo-For the most part, the flow- liage of iris and day lilies may be reduced to 3 or 4 inches in though there may still be a few height.
 Cut tops off of mums as they finish blooming.

-Keep leaves raked to avoid It is now time to tidy up the damage to lawn, or break up the leaves with a mower to prevent their packing.
+Keep leaves raked to avoid damage to lawn, or break up the leaves with a mower to prevent their packing.

 Many ornamental plants are subject to injury from scale insects.
 If not controlled, the leaves will drop prematurely.
-Gardeners are urged to make thorough spray applications when the scale and mealy bugs are still small.
+Gardeners are urged to make when the scale and mealy bugs are still small.
 Euonymus scale is one of the most common armored dormant.
-Oil sprays should not be used in periods of hot (85 degrees) or cold (below 40 degrees).
-Several insecticides are effective for scale control such as dimethoate.
-Di-Syston, and Metasystox-R. These systemic insecticides year, but applications made when plants are making a new flush of growth in the spring are most effective.
-Soil treatments are as effective as foliage sprays, but require a longer time to become effective.
+Oil sprays should not be used in periods of makers should learn proper care hot (85 degrees) or cold (below 40 degrees).
+Several insecticides are effective for scale control such as dimethoate, Di-Syston, and Metasystox-R. These systemic insecticides which are absorbed by the plants In general, avoid using abrayear, but applications made when plants are making a new flush of growth in the spring are most effective.
+Soil treatiage sprays, but require a longments are as effective as foler time to become effective.